Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding: System Model and Related Work

-The relay $R$ decodes $\vy_{1r}$ and $\vy_{2r}$ at the first and second time slot, respectively, to generates $\hat{\vx}_{1r}$ and $\hat{\vx}_{2r}$, the estimations of $\vx_1$ and $\vx_2$.
-Then the relay combines the codewords $\hat{\vx}_{1r}$ and $\hat{\vx}_{2r}$ with network coding, and forwards the network-coded word $\vx_r$ to the sources during the third time slot.
-If any of $\hat{\vx}_{1r}$ and $\hat{\vx}_{2r}$ is erroneously decoded, the decoding error will be propagated from $R$ to the sources, resulting in performance degradation.
-To eliminate such detrimental effect, TW-SDF keeps $R$ from forwarding erroneous information, by designing the forwarded signal as
+The relay $R$ decodes $\vy_{1r}$ and $\vy_{2r}$ at the end of the first and the second time slot, respectively, to generate $\hat{\vx}_{1r}$ and $\hat{\vx}_{2r}$, i.e., the estimates of $\vx_1$ and $\vx_2$.
+Then the relay combines $\hat{\vx}_{1r}$ and $\hat{\vx}_{2r}$ using network coding, and forwards the network-coded vector $\vx_r$ to the sources during the third time slot.
+If any of the $\hat{\vx}_{1r}$ and $\hat{\vx}_{2r}$ is erroneously decoded, the decoding error will propagate from $R$ to the sources, leading to performance degradation.
+To eliminate this detrimental effect, TW-SDF does not allow $R$ to forward erroneous information by forming the forwarded signal vector as